Analysis | ‘The Bachelor’ star was rejected by the winner for the first time in show history — and then things got worse

 “I feel like it’s over,” Susie said.

-You could practically hear the enraged yells of “Bachelor” viewers across the land as indeed, the drama took an even worse turn for viewers who just sat through three excruciating episodes of Clayton disasters: Clayton returned to the studio and admitted that to his shock, someone had reached out to him after filming.
+You could practically hear the enraged yells of “Bachelor” viewers across the land as, indeed, the drama took an even worse turn for viewers who just sat through three excruciating episodes of Clayton disasters: Clayton returned to the studio and admitted that, to his shock, someone had reached out to him after filming.
 “I created a world of pain.
 I caused a lot of problems.
 And I just expected that to be it for me,” he said.
-Alas, it was not, because this mystery person walked out...and it was Susie.
+Alas, it was not, because this mystery person walked out … and it was Susie.

 That’s right: One of three women he had put through the emotional wringer decided that she wanted to date him anyway.
 They sat on the couch, holding hands.
 “That’s my boyfriend!”
 Susie exclaimed, when Palmer asked them to clarify their relationship.
 And yes, she confirmed, as they kissed and cuddled together, she does love him.
 However, Susie is a realist: “I think we’re both expecting a little backlash,” she said.
 “We both could have done better in different ways.”

 A scan of social media comments showed that was an understatement.
-“The most important thing is that you’re both happy,” Palmer assured them, as another trainwreck “Bachelor” season came to an end.
+“The most important thing is that you’re both happy,” Palmer assured them, as another train wreck “Bachelor” season came to an end.
 Although good news for Gabby and Rachel, despite being humiliated and emotionally manipulated on national television: Palmer announced that they will both star on the upcoming season of “The Bachelorette,” which kicks off on ABC in July.